-Titleholders who have entered into an Access Agreement are entitled to request in writing a decision from the ACM regarding the conduct of ProRail, also if the General Regulations on the Settlement of Complaints and Disputes are applicable.6 Complaints procedure is described on the website of ACM.

-The contact particulars of the ACM are stated in Chapter 2.2.2.
+Titleholders who have entered into an Access Agreement are entitled to request in writing a decision from the ACM regarding the conduct of ProRail, also if the General Regulations on the Settlement of Complaints and Disputes are applicable.
+The complaints procedure is described on the ACM website.
+The contact particulars of the ACM are stated in Chapter 3.2.2.

-1.5 Structure of the Network Statement
+1.4 Structure of the Network Statement

-The Network Statement is drawn up according to the 'Network Statement Common Structure' of RailNetEurope (see Chapter 1.10).
+The Network Statement is drawn up according to the 'Network Statement Common Structure' of RailNetEurope (see Chapter 1.7.2).
 This common structure ensures that globally equivalent information can be found in the same place in the Network Statement of the member countries.
+RailNetEurope radically changed the Common Structure in December 2019.
+The new structure, which can be found on the RailNetEurope website, is applied for the first time in this Network Statement.

-For more detailed and up-to-date information, this Network Statement refers to websites, including the Logistics Portal of ProRail.
-Titleholders can on request gain access to the Logistics Portal (for contact particulars, see Chapter 1.8 or go to the website of ProRail).
+For detailed and up-to-date information, this Network Statement refers, among other things, to www.prorail.nl and the ProRail Logistics Portal.
+Titleholders can on request gain access to the Logistics Portal (for contact particulars, see Chapter 1.6 or go to the ProRail website).

-1.6 Validity and changes
+1.5 Validity and amendments and publication

-1.6.1 Validity period
+1.5.1 Period of validity

-The Network Statement 2021 applies to:
+The Network Statement 2022 applies to:

-- Access to and use of the railway infrastructure and service facilities with accompanying services during the 2021 Timetable. - The handling of capacity requests for the 2021 Timetable.
-This also applies if handling takes place before the start of the 2021 Timetable.
+- Access to and use of the railway infrastructure and service facilities with accompanying services during the 2022 timetable. - The handling of capacity requests for the 2022 timetable.
+This also applies if handling takes place before the start of the 2022 timetable.

-The 2021 Timetable starts at 00:00 hours on Sunday 13 December 2020 and ends at 24:00 hours on 11 December 2021.
+The 2022 timetable starts at 00:00 hours on Sunday 12 December 2021 and ends at 24:00 hours on Saturday 10 December 2022.
 These dates are in accordance with Directive 2012/34/EU, Annex VII.
-Information in the Network Statement 2021 that relates to the period after 14 December 2021 is indicative only.
+Information in the Network Statement 2022 that relates to the period after 14 December 2022 is indicative only.

-1.6.2 Supplements and changes
+1.5.2 Additions and amendments